Campus Improvement Plan

 Evaluation Data Sources: Skyward data and Texas Academic Performance Report

-Strategy 1: Parents will be notified of excessive absences, and conferences will be scheduled to create Attendance Intervention Plans.
+Strategy 1: Parents will be notified of excessive absences and tardies, and conferences will be scheduled to create Attendance Intervention Plans.

 Strategy's Expected Result/Impact: Improved attendance rates